Benggali Bread

 Instructions

-• In your breadmaker pan, add the water, egg yolk, and shortening.
+• In your breadmaker pan or stand mixer bowl, add the water, egg, and shortening.

 • Add the flour, sugar, milk powder, yeast, bread improver, and salt.